Multi-model AI strategies - why diversity is your safety net

 The cost equation you’re not considering

 Everyone worries that running multiple models costs more.
 Sometimes it does.
 Often it doesn’t.
+And the math has gotten much clearer.

 What this means for your team